-Silicon point contact diodes made an important contribution to radar in World War II, detecting giga-hertz radio frequency echo signals in the radar receiver.
-The concept to be made clear is that the point contact diode preceded the junction diode and modern semiconductors by several decades.
-Even to this day, the point contact diode is a practical means of microwave frequency detection because of its low capacitance.
+Silicon point contact diodes made an important contribution to radar in World War II, detecting giga-hertz radiofrequency echo signals in the radar receiver.
+The concept to be made clear is that the point-contact diode preceded the junction diode and modern semiconductors by several decades.
+Even to this day, the point-contact diode is a practical means of microwave frequency detection because of its low capacitance.
 Germanium point contact diodes were once more readily available than they are today, being preferred for the lower 0.2 V forward voltage in some applications like self-powered crystal radios.
-Point contact diodes, though sensitive to a wide bandwidth, have a low current capability compared with junction diodes.
+Point contact diodes, though sensitive to wide bandwidth, have a low current capability compared with junction diodes.

 Silicon diode cross-section: (a) point contact diode, (b) junction diode, (c) schematic symbol, (d) small signal diode package.